Lakshya (2021 film): Plot

 Pardhu is a gifted archer since his childhood.
 His grandfather notices it and spends all his earnings to admit him in Hyderabad's best archery academy.
 Pardhu's exemplary performance helps him easily become the state champion.
 He falls in love with Rithika.
 Pardhu becomes depressed due to the sudden demise of his grandfather and becomes addicted to drugs.
-He eventually realizes that someone planned his downfall and introduced him to drugs through his friends.
+He eventually realises that someone planned his downfall and introduced him to drugs through his friends.
 In a subsequent fight, they break his hand and he falls unconscious.
 However, he reaches the stadium in time to participate in finals but falls unconscious.
-He gets suspended after failing in Narcotics test, and breaks up with Rithika when he thrashes her father.
-After losing everything in his life, Parthu becomes an alcoholic but Parthasaradhi enters his life who motivates him to fight back.
+He gets suspended after thrashing a fellow archer amid allegations of doping, while Rithika breaks up with him when he shoves her father to the ground.

+After losing everything and everyone dear to him, Pardhu becomes an alcoholic but Parthasaradhi, his father's friend, enters his life who motivates him to fight on.
 Pardhu trains hard with the hope that someday his right hand would work.
-He reunites with Rithika and prepares to participate in World Championship.
-He learns a shocking truth that his right hand will never fully recover.
-But Parthasaradhi enlightens him that his left hand is equally competent for archery and he need to train his mind to cope with it.
-Pardhu convinces the board and participates in World championship.
-He finally wins a medal fulfilling his grandfather's dream.
+He reconciles with Rithika and prepares to participate in the World Championships.
+He is shocked to learn that his right hand will never heal fully.
+But Parthasaradhi points out that his left hand is equally competent for archery and he needs to train his mind to cope with it.
+Pardhu convinces the board and participates in the championship tournament.
+He finally wins a medal, fulfilling his grandfather's dream.